Societal cost of zoonoses: One Health economics

 There is also the public sector, which is the economy of a nation’s income from taxes and public spending.
 In health economy, there is a continuous debate around what expenses should be paid for by the private and which should be covered by the public sector.
 If freedom from a specific disease can be declared a public good, then it is the state’s responsibility to cover the cost of control.

 We also distinguish between public health, livestock, environment, tourism and many other sectors.
-By their nature, zoonoses affect more than one sector, eg at least the public health and the livestock sectors.
+By their nature, zoonoses affect more than one sector, eg at least the public health and livestock sectors.